vimalavinisha/angular2-image-popup/README.md

 - AOT support
 - Angular >=2 (it's also working with Angular 4, as you can see in `demo/webpack`)
 - Tested with Webpack 2 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
+- Tested with SystemJs 0.20.x and Angular-cli 1.0.0 RC
 - and so on...

 ## How to use it?

-Two different ways:
+Two different ways (both of them are good):
 - using my full and runnable examples (`SystemJs`, `Webpack2`, `angular-cli`) [HERE](https://github.com/Ks89/angular-modal-gallery/tree/master/demo)
-- checking small and minimal demos into official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/demo)
+- checking small and minimal demos inside the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/demo)

 ## Contributing